 The Garante stated: “The […] investigations revealed that the conduct adopted by Egl in the acquisition of new customers through some external agencies operating on its behalf, due to organizational and management methods, resulted in treatments not compliant with the EU Regulation, as they are contrary to the principles of correctness, accuracy, and updating of data.”

 On March 12, 2020, the Swedish data protection authority issued a fine to a medical company Capio St. Göran for insufficient technical and organizational measures to ensure information security.

 The investigation uncovered the hospital information system was not appropriately secured ignoring the principle of minimum access which gave users full access to all patient data, including sensitive information.

-On May 13, 2021, one of the busiest DPA in the EU, the Italian Garante, issued a new multimillion GDPR fine to Iren Mercato S.p.A. for the insufficient legal basis for data processing and violation of Articles 5(1) and (2), 6(1) and 7(1).
+On May 13, 2021, one of the busiest DPA in the EU, the Italian Garante, issued a new multimillion GDPR fine to Iren Mercato S.p.A., a company that specializes in the distribution of electricity and gas, for the insufficient legal basis for data processing and violation of Articles 5(1) and (2), 6(1) and 7(1).

 The insufficient legal basis refers to telemarketing activities without obtaining proper consent.
 Personal data that the organization used in its telemarketing activities was also purchased from a third party -Nethex Digital Marketing.